 Similarly, a conflict of interest can arise when an employee or their immediate family member or associate competes against CIBC Mellon, diverts business from CIBC Mellon or benefits personally at the expense of CIBC Mellon or a CIBC Mellon client.
-Immediate family members include your spouse or common law partner, parents, sisters/brothers, children, grandparents, grandchildren, parents-in-law, sisters/brothers-in-law, stepparents, stepchildren, step-grandparents, stepsisters/brothers, step grandchildren, legal dependents, legal guardian, and any corporation or other legal entity that is controlled by you and/or members of your immediate family.
+Immediate family members include your spouse or common law partner, parents, sisters/brothers, children, grandparents, grandchildren, parents-in-law, sisters/brothers-in-law, stepparents, stepchildren, stepgrandparents, stepsisters/brothers, step grandchildren, legal dependents, legal guardian, and any corporation or other legal entity that is controlled by you and/or members of your immediate family.

+Employees must report to Human Resources any real, potential, or perceived conflicts of interest that are not permissible under this section of the Code.
+This includes reporting conflicts of interest experienced by the employee or another employee.
+This will enable Human Resources to assess whether the risks associated with the conflict of interest are, or can be, effectively mitigated to a level that is within CIBC Mellon's risk appetite.
 If employees are unclear whether a conflict exists, they must discuss the situation with their manager.
-If managers and employees are unsure if a situation presents an actual, potential or perceived conflict of interest, they are encouraged to contact Corporate Compliance for clarification.
-The most common examples of conflicts of interests are provided in the below non-exhaustive list:
+If managers and employees are unsure if a situation presents a real, potential, or perceived conflict of interest, they are encouraged to contact Human Resources for clarification.

+The most common examples of conflicts of interests are provided in the below non-exhaustive list.